Masks Can Be Distracting: On Context Comprehension in Diffusion Language Models: Are MDLMs Location-Sensitive?

-\textbf{Setup.} To deepen our understanding of locality bias in MDLMs and ARLMs, we perform gradient attribution analysis \citep{lopardo2024attention}, which quantifies how sensitive the model’s prediction is to changes in each input token.
+\textbf{Setup.} To deepen our understanding of the locality bias in MDLMs and ARLMs, we perform gradient attribution analysis \citep{lopardo2024attention}, which quantifies how sensitive the model’s prediction is to changes in each input token.
 Specifically, we compute the L2 norm of the gradients of the logit corresponding to the predicted answer token with respect to the input token embeddings.
-This provides a more mechanistic measure of each token’s influence on the output.
+This provides a mechanistic measure of each token’s influence on the output, which has been shown to carry more signal for explaining the model behaviour than naive attention analysis \citep{lopardo2024attention}.

 We use a dataset containing 10 relevant examples and 40 distractors, randomly mixed together to ensure the model must process the entire context to arrive at the answer.
 While the examples remain fixed across runs, their relative ordering is randomised across 30 seeds.
 If the models were location-invariant, gradient magnitudes would be roughly uniform across the positions.
 As the in-context examples do not change for different test questions, for computational efficiency we evaluate the gradients for a sample of 20 test questions for each task only.

-\textbf{Results.} Figure \ref{fig: locality_gradients} shows \textit{normalised} gradient scores across the different in-context examples.
-Consistent with earlier performance trends (\cref{fig: locality}), all models exhibit a non-uniform pattern, forming the characteristic U-shape associated with primacy and recency effects.
-However, MDLMs display more uniform gradients than ARLMs, suggesting more global comprehension abilities.
-Notably, MDLMs also show less pronounced primacy bias compared to their autoregressive counterparts.
-Further results of the gradient attribution analysis across the models can be found in \Cref{app: gradient}
+\textbf{Results.} Figures \ref{fig: locality_gradients}, \ref{fig: gradient_location_05}, and \ref{fig: gradient_location_0} show \textit{normalised} gradient scores across different in-context examples and mask placements.
+Both ARLMs and MDLMs exhibit non-uniform attribution patterns, with the local context affecting the output most strongly.
+In contrast to \Cref{fig: locality}, where MDLM performance degraded monotonically, the gradient attribution plots in \Cref{fig: locality_gradients} exhibit the characteristic U-shape associated with both recency and primacy effects across all models.
+However, MDLMs--particularly the base models--display more evenly distributed gradient values than ARLMs, suggesting greater potential for global context utilisation.

-\begin{bluebox}{} \textbf{Takeaways.} Although MDLMs are trained with a masked diffusion objective that denoises tokens across the entire sequence in parallel, they still exhibit a strong \textbf{locality bias}: performance depends heavily on the proximity of relevant information to the masked question. \end{bluebox}
+\begin{bluebox}{} \textbf{Takeaways.} Although MDLMs are trained with a masked diffusion objective that denoises tokens across the entire sequence in parallel, they still exhibit a strong \textbf{locality bias}: performance depends heavily on the proximity of relevant information to the masked question, with local information processed more effectively. \end{bluebox}